HL7/davinci-dtr/input/pagecontent/background.md

 * There’s no need for routing.
 This isn’t a standard message or operation.
 This must be synchronous.
 In the end, choose the ‘lighter’ approach which is an operation.

 Reporting of Questionnaire issues -
-* Data sharing is initiated by data source (EHR or app that has found the Questionnaire issue).
+* Data sharing is initiated by a data source (EHR or app that has found the Questionnaire issue).
 * The transmission of the data isn’t configured by the payer – polling or subscription wouldn’t really work.
 * The app/EHR will have a direct connection to the payer – there is required to be a single defined endpoint for the payer.
 Any routing will be behind the scenes.
 * The data source doesn’t control how (or if) the reported error is stored.